I have published a new book that is entitled

 even for a public holiday.
 He passed an occasional car, but far fewer than

-normal; and there were no busses or lorries.
-When he arrived back in town he
+normal; and there were no buses or lorries.
+When he arrived back in town he saw

-together outside the door of a solicitors' officer.
+together outside the door of a solicitors' office.
 Brendan thought there was

-They were all weeping.
-Their heads were bowed, they were covering their face
+were all weeping.
+Their heads were bowed, they were covering their face with

-with their hands and they wailed pitifully together.
-Brendan pedalled harder
+their hands and they wailed pitifully together.
+Brendan pedalled harder and

-and sped away from them, feeling afraid for some reason.
-He turned his bicycle
+sped away from them, feeling afraid for some reason.
+He turned his bicycle onto

 people sitting in a front garden outside a house; three men and five women.